+When the holiday first began, it had a different name, Armistice Day.
 Here is how the day has progressed over time:

-- In 1938, November 11th became a national holiday.
+- In 1938, November 11 became a national holiday through a Congressional Act.

 - In 1954, President Dwight D. Eisenhower signed legislation changing the name to Veterans Day in order to honor veterans of all American wars.

 - In 1968, the Uniform Holidays Bill was passed by Congress, which moved Veterans Day to the fourth Monday in October.
-The law went into effect in 1971, but reverted back to November 11th in 1975 by President Ford because of the important historical significance the date held.
+The law went into effect in 1971 but reverted back to November 11th in 1975 by President Ford because of the important historical significance the date held.

 Veterans by the Numbers

-- 1.6 million were female
+- 1.62 million were female

-- 11.4 percent were African American.
+- 11.8 percent were Black or African American

 - 78.9 percent were non-Hispanic white

-- 6.1 percent were Hispanic
+- 6.9 percent were Hispanic

 - 9 million were 65 and older

-- 1.7 million were younger than 35
+- 1.6 million were younger than 35

 Veterans by the War

-- 7.0 million Vietnam-era veterans.
+- 6.5 million Vietnam-era veterans.
 (1964-1975)

-- 5.5 million Gulf War veterans.
+- 7.3 million Gulf War veterans.
 (August 1990 to present)

 Veterans in the Work Force

 How to Say Thank You to a Veteran

-"Thank you for your service."
+- "Thank you for your service."

-"Thank you for stepping up when others took a step back."
+- "Thank you for stepping up when others took a step back."

 - "Thank you for delaying your personal plans so that you could serve our country."

-- "Thank you for sacrificing so much like being away from your friends and family so that you could keep them and the rest of us safe from harm."
+- "Thank you for sacrificing so much, like being away from your friends and family so that you could keep them and the rest of us safe from harm."

 - "Thank you for all you've done and for what you continue to do.
 We are all safer because of your actions."